 Biography

-Jayvaughn went to the University of Texas at Austin to get his bachelor’s degree in petroleum engineering.
-He spent most of his undergraduate free time in student organizations; mainly through the minority engineering organizations that welcomed him into their communities.
-He would serve in multiple leadership positions in the National Society of Black Engineers (NSBE), Pi Sigma Pi: Minority Academic Engineering Society (PSP), and the Engineering LGBQTies.
-The most integral point of his time at UT was as Treasurer of NSBE when he co-authored the NSBE Demands for Change in the Cockrell School.
+The most integral point of his time at UT was during the Black Spring of 2020 as Treasurer of NSBE when he co-authored the NSBE Demands for Change in the Cockrell School.
 It was through this experience that Jayvaughn would help execute tremendous progressive changes for the college as well as become a mentee to the Associate Dean of Diversity, Equity, and Inclusion.
-Under her guidance, Jayvaughn would create and lead outreach initiatives to diversify and expand the outreach pipeline to UT Engineering, targeting Black and Brown students of lower-income backgrounds all around Texas.
+Under her guidance, Jayvaughn would help create and lead outreach initiatives to diversify and expand outreach efforts towards Black and Brown students of lower-income backgrounds all around Texas.
+By the time Jayvaughn graduated from UT, he had left his mark on the university through his leadership—being the first Pacific Islander to receive the Engineering Student Leadership Award, awarded to six student leaders a year—and his embrace of multiple intersecting communities.

 Inspiration